PgBeam Docs

 Pool acquire and upstream auth

 PgBeam acquires an upstream connection from the per-project pool (or dials a new one).
-Your credentials are forwarded to the upstream database for authentication — PgBeam does not store user passwords.
+Your credentials are forwarded to the upstream database for authentication.
+PgBeam does not store user passwords.

-Query relay
+Query execution

 Pool release